 Judging by the fact that TD Ameritrade Holding Corp.
-(NASDAQ:AMTD) has witnessed declining sentiment from hedge fund managers, it’s easy to see that there exists a select few hedgies that decided to sell off their full holdings by the end of the third quarter.
+(NASDAQ:AMTD) has witnessed declining sentiment from hedge fund managers, it’s easy to see that there exist a select few hedgies that decided to sell off their full holdings by the end of the third quarter.
 At the top of the heap, Peter Seuss’s Prana Capital Management said goodbye to the largest position of all the hedgies tracked by Insider Monkey, valued at an estimated $16.4 million in stock, and Malcolm Fairbairn’s Ascend Capital was right behind this move, as the fund dropped about $11.2 million worth.
 These bearish behaviors are important to note, as total hedge fund interest was cut by 10 funds by the end of the third quarter.

 Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as TD Ameritrade Holding Corp.
 (NASDAQ:AMTD) but similarly valued.
 We will take a look at NetEase, Inc (NASDAQ:NTES), Centene Corp (NYSE:CNC), Pioneer Natural Resources Company (NYSE:PXD), and NXP Semiconductors NV (NASDAQ:NXPI).
-This group of stocks’ market valuations match AMTD’s market valuation.
+This group of stocks’ market valuations matches AMTD’s market valuation.